lnbits/hardware-wallet/README.md

 7. Read the generated files:
    - `commands.out.txt` contains command results such as signed PSBTs.
    - `commands.log.txt` contains diagnostic logs.

+When signing an SD-card PSBT, the device displays every destination and amount, then the fee, and requires a physical approval for each item.
+It asks for one final physical confirmation before producing a signature. `#` or button 1 accepts; `*` or button 2 rejects.

+Wallets created by current firmware are stored as an authenticated encrypted record.
+Separate encryption and authentication keys are derived from the password with a random salt and PBKDF2-HMAC-SHA256; the stored verifier is not the mnemonic-encryption key.
+A wallet created by older firmware is migrated to this format only after its correct password is entered successfully.
+Keep a tested seed backup before upgrading firmware.

 ### Create a wallet from dice rolls